jazzband/sorl-thumbnail/docs/operation.rst

     the |kvstore|

 **There are bonuses**.
-We can store meta data in the |kvstore| that would be too costly to retreive even for local file storage.
+We can store meta data in the |kvstore| that would be too costly to retrieve even for local file storage.
 Today this meta data consists only of the image size but this could be expanded to for example EXIF data.
 The other bonus is that we can keep track of what thumbnails has been generated from a particular source and deleting them too when the source is